Cracow, Queensland: History

 At its gold mining peak, the town included five cafes, barber shop, billiard saloon, two butchers, a picture theatre and a soft drink factory.
-The closure of the mine led to Cracow becoming a ghost town with many deserted houses and shops.
+The closure of the mine led to Cracow becoming almost a ghost town with many deserted houses and shops.

 Circa 2000, Fred Brophy and wife Sandi purchased the Cracow Hotel.
 He operated his famous boxing tent as an annual event in Cracow.

 In 2004, Newcrest Mining reestablished gold mining in the town, leading to hopes the town may recover.
 This mine is now operated by Aeris Resources.
-The shops are vacant although the hotel remains open.